-- A CCP's assessment authority against non-defaulting CMs in a single default or over a series of defaults during a given period is, by its terms, unlimited in amount; - CCP rules governing the withdrawal of CMs delay withdrawal, thereby exposing non-defaulting CMs to liability for additional CM defaults during the delay and preventing CMs from being able to cap their liabilities for subsequent defaults; - A CCP's rules and governing regulations do not restrict its ability to modify its loss mutualization, assessment and default management rules in respects that could retroactively increase non-defaulting CMs' exposure to loss; - A CCP's rules permit the CCP, following a failed or incomplete auction of a defaulted portfolio, to require non-defaulting CMs to accept the allocation of the defaulted portfolio (or portions of it) and incur the potential unrealized losses associated with the allocated positions or to invoice the shortfall on defaulting CM positions to non-defaulting CMs;4 and - A CCP has discretion under its rules when auctioning the portfolio of a defaulted CM to determine the final auction price or establish a reserve price, which may be off-market, thereby imposing immediate and unexpected losses on non-defaulting CMs.
+- A CCP's assessment authority against non-defaulting CMs in a single default or over a series of defaults during a given period is, by its terms, unlimited in amount; - CCP rules governing the withdrawal of CMs delay withdrawal, thereby exposing non-defaulting CMs to liability for additional CM defaults during the delay and preventing CMs from being able to cap their liabilities for subsequent defaults; - A CCP's rules and governing regulations do not restrict its ability to modify its loss mutualization, assessment and default management rules in respects that could retroactively increase non-defaulting CMs' exposure to loss: - A CCP's rules permit the CCP, following a failed or incomplete auction of a defaulted portfolio, to require non-defaulting CMs to accept the allocation of the defaulted portfolio (or portions of it) and incur the potential unrealized losses associated with the allocated positions or to invoice the shortfall on defaulting CM positions to non-defaulting CMs; and - A CCP has discretion under its rules when auctioning the portfolio of a defaulted CM to determine the final auction price or establish a reserve price, which may be off-market, thereby imposing immediate and unexpected losses on non-defaulting CMs. - 4 Consideration should also be given to the risk of increased liability posed by CMs or CCPs who outsource their default-management responsibilities to unaffiliated third parties who do not have a financial incentive sufficient to ensure their active participation in the default-management process during periods of market stress.
+This risk is particularly acute where the third-party provider may have significant exposures of its own (or its affiliates), or their fiduciary clients, to manage in a crisis.